-The Austrian High Administrative Court evoked the requirement of "preciseness" in AT-10, which in this particular case meant taking into account regional differences in the country of origin.
+The Austrian Administrative Court evoked the requirement of "preciseness" in AT-10, which in this particular case meant taking into account regional differences in the country of origin.

-Behind such general norms, some courts point out that no abusive, out-of-context selection of information is permitted and such proceeding should result in cancelling lower-instance decisions.
-In a very recent judgment (CZ-11), the Czech Supreme Administrative Court emphasised (thus formulating the clearest standard in this respect) that
+Behind such general norms, a growing body of jurisprudence points out that the abusive, out-of-context selection of information and the omission of important parts of COI texts are not permitted and such proceeding should result in cancelling lower-instance decisions.
+In CZ-11, the Czech Supreme Administrative Court emphasised (thus formulating the clearest standard in this respect) that

-Government Decree no. 301/2007 (XI.9.) on the implementation of Act LXXX of 2007 on asylum, Section 70 (8) - enters into force on 1 January 2008
+Government Decree no. 301/2007 (XI.9.) on the implementation of Act LXXX of 2007 on asylum, Section 70 (8)

-58 Act of 5 May 2005 on asylum and complementary forms of protection, Section 18
+Act of 5 May 2005 on asylum and complementary forms of protection, Section 18

-59 Act no. 122/2006 on asylum in Romania, Section 13 (1) (a)
+79 Act no. 122/2006 on asylum in Romania, Section 13 (1) (a)

-- (...) the situation of the asylum-seeker in his country of origin has to be assessed objectively, because otherwise there is a procedural fault (...).
+[...] the situation of the asylum-seeker in his country of origin has to be assessed objectively, because otherwise there is a procedural fault [...].
 First of all, it is not permitted to proceed in such a way that only those facts and findings from the reports are taken into account which correspond to the final decision of the administrative body.
-In the present case, the Supreme Administrative Court found that the method of using the information on the country of origin was not objective, because the claimant selectively pointed out only certain areas of the claim and did not deal with the other information relevant in this case. (...) - (...) in the opinion of the Supreme Administrative Court, [the authority used COI] in a selective way, since it left aside fundamental information (...)
+In the present case, the Supreme Administrative Court found that the method of using the information on the country of origin was not objective, because the claimant selectively pointed out only certain areas of the claim and did not deal with the other information relevant in this case. [...]

+[...] in the opinion of the Supreme Administrative Court, [the authority used COI] in a selective way, since it left aside fundamental information [...]